WGAE Inclusion and Equity Initiatives

 Industry Writing Programs, Conferences, and Festivals

-As is true in many industries, the barrier to entry for writers who belong to underrepresented communities can sometimes be insurmountable.
+As is true in many industries, the barrier to entry for writers who belong to underrepresented communities often seems insurmountable.
 A list of industry writing programs and festivals, managed by the Writers Guild of America West, provides a directory of industry programs, conferences, and festivals focused on inclusion and equity.

 Sexual Harassment Resource Guide

 The Committee for Inclusion and Equity’s mission is to address and remedy the profound imbalance of power in the entertainment & media industries.
 Addressing and combating sexual harassment is a vital part of achieving that mission.
-The WGAE has prepared this guide as a part of our review of the steps we can take as a union to address the issue of sexual harassment and protect our members.
+This guide is part of our review of the steps we can take as a union to address the issue of sexual harassment and protect our members.
 Read the Sexual Harassment Resource Guide.

 The WGAE is committed to addressing the inequities in our industries head-on.
 The Committee for Inclusion and Equity is a fundamental part of this work.